 In collaboration with Boston Society of Landscape Architects

-Lunch & Learn Day One, Wednesday, October 24 (10 St. James Street, Back Bay, Boston, MA)
+Lunch & Learn Day One, Wednesday, October 24 (10 St. James Avenue, Back Bay, Boston, MA)

 Intro to the beauty of green infrastructure with a particular emphasis on urban agriculture and green roofs - both provide food and herb harvest that can be served directly at the venue.
 Plus, they provide many more benefits that come with greening our city.
 Find out from those who are already sowing and reaping the benefits.